Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-A final, not yet widely used method relies on the \emph{eigenvalues of the Dirac operator} that are known at N$^3$LO resp. $\mathcal{O}(\alpha_s^3(\nu_h))$~\cite{Chetyrkin:1994ex, Kneur:2015dda}.
-While being a bit high, its large reported errors~\cite{Nakayama:2018ubk} overlap with the FLAG average.
+A final, not yet widely used method relies on the \emph{eigenvalues of the Dirac operator}, which are known at N3LO, resp. $\mathcal{O}(\alpha_s^3(\nu_h))$~\cite{Chetyrkin:1994ex, Kneur:2015dda}.
+While the resulting $\alpha_s$ turns out a bit high, its large reported errors~\cite{Nakayama:2018ubk} overlap with the FLAG average.